 Sean’s education has come in handy, as many of his matters have concerned technologies in the biomedical and electrical engineering fields, including drug-eluting stents, contact lenses, glucose monitoring devices, voice recognition technology, database search technology, and cellular location technology.
 He has also enjoyed learning from and working with experts from top universities and industry in a variety of disciplines, such as analytical chemistry, chemical engineering, communications systems, and computer science.

-When he’s not busy learning the science behind his latest case, Sean enjoys running the “trails” of New York City, playing guitar, and watching college sports.
+When he’s not busy learning the science behind his latest case, Sean enjoys running the “trails” of Brooklyn, playing guitar, and watching college sports.
+You can read his personal blog at themarsean.com.

 Stanford Law School, J.D., 2008